jaden/passgen/README.md

 * Choose the number of characters in the password
 * Enter the characters that can be used in the password
+* Click the clipboard button to copy the password to your clipboard